Oswald Danes, who he makes clear isn't just a The Scrappy to him, he's plain a mistake to include in the first place.

 Michael Grade, who let his personal vendetta against Doctor Who tank the show.

 Adaptation Displacement: The video reviews started life in text format; many of the earliest Opinionated Voyager Guides were taken verbatim from the text-only versions.
-This helps to explain the Early-Installment Weirdness, as they predate all the catch phrases and running gags he introduced later (though he's been shoehorning them in ever since he started re-uploading them).
+This helps to explain the Early Installment Weirdness, as they predate all the catch phrases and running gags he introduced later (though he's been shoehorning them in ever since he started re-uploading them).

 Anvilicious: When Chuck gets all moral, he lays the speech on thick.

-And he pauses mid review of Profit and Lace to talk about the wonders of Quaker Oats products.
+He pauses mid review of "Profit and Lace" to talk about the wonders of Quaker Oats products.

 His version of Janeway, especially after the events of the "Unimatrix Zero" review, where her plan A to fight the Borg involves getting assimilated.